From Common Envelope Evolution to Luminous Red Novae I: A One-dimensional Radiation Hydrodynamic Model

-Typically, $\zeta_1$ serves as a conservative estimate of the gas's ability to escape the system.
-Some literature suggests that the recombination energy may not be efficient in unbinding the envelope \citep{grichener2018,soker2018} (in the absence of radiation transport), which means that $\zeta_{2}$ is not effective in measuring the gas's ability to escape.
-But we may need to reevaluate the impact of EoS after incorporating radiation transport and radiation pressure.
-Meanwhile, \citet{chen2024} found that $a_{\rm{rad}}$ may exceed $g$ when the ejecta is ionized.
-Thus, we incorporate both $\E$ and $\eg$ in $\zeta_{3}$ as an optimistic measure of the gas's ability to escape.
-The potential synergy between the radiation pressure and recombination processes may realize their power to unbind the envelope.
+These variables compare different components of the specific energy to the specific gravitational binding energy. $\zeta_1$ serves as a conservative estimate, accounting only for the kinetic energy. $\zeta_2$ includes the gas internal energy (thermal and recombination); however, previous studies suggest that recombination energy alone may be inefficient at unbinding the envelope in the absence of radiation transport \citep{grichener2018,soker2018}.
+Consequently, $\zeta_2$ may not fully represent the escape capability in purely hydrodynamic scenarios.
+However, the inclusion of radiation transport and pressure requires a reevaluation of this efficiency.
+As noted in \citetalias{chen2024}, the radiative acceleration $a_{\rm{rad}}$ can exceed the gravitational acceleration $g$ in ionized regions.
+Therefore, we define $\zeta$ to incorporate the total energy density ($\E$ and $\eg$), serving as an optimistic measure of the envelope's unbound state.
+We anticipate that the synergy between radiation pressure and recombination energy plays a critical role in envelope ejection.